Receive credit for work you’ve done at other schools. Use these steps to transfer credits:

 - Send Transcripts: Have your previous school mail official transcripts to CCC Student Records.

-- Watch your Email: You’ll receive an email when the evaluation is complete.
+- Watch your Student Email: You will receive an email when the evaluation is complete.

 - We evaluate lower division collegiate (LDC) coursework.

 - We evaluate upper division coursework on a case-by-case basis.